12 Best Streaming Services for Seniors: Simple Setup & Large Text Options

 Tubi key features

 The service has about 50,000 movies and TV series, from popular titles to older films.
-Content is organized into Popular, Genres, Collections, and Channels—straightforward browsing.
+Content is sorted into Popular, Genres, Collections, and Channels, so browsing stays simple.

 Access Tubi on phones, streaming devices, smart TVs, and gaming consoles.
 Audio descriptions are available on multiple devices for visually impaired users.
 Customizable closed captions let you adjust font size and background.